 Students can split up the Master Trainer Course into two separate 3-week courses if needed due to scheduling or financial reasons.
 For example, a student may take the 3-week Professional Obedience/Behavior Course and later take the additional or final 3 weeks to complete the Master Trainer Course (for a total of 6 weeks).
 Contact our school administrator for more information regarding requirements and costs.

 National K-9 realizes that some students may need additional help due to a variety of reasons.
 These students may request additional counseling while in attendance.
-Our low pupil-teacher ratio allows close monitoring of student progress and students experiencing difficulty may ask for and receive additional assistance.
+Our low pupil-teacher ratio allows close monitoring of student progress.
 Because of this, National K-9 enjoys a near-perfect graduation record.
 Once a student graduates, he or she may call or email our instructors to have questions answered or for additional advice.

 Students are evaluated individually and informed of their progress by our instructors.
 Student strengths and weaknesses are discussed and the student receives suggestions for improvement of skills.
 Written tests are given during the third and sixth weeks on subject matter covered in the classroom and workshops.
 Students are provided with pre-test reviews with our instructors prior to all test dates.
 Students will also be evaluated during practical workshops and a series of practical (hands-on) tests.
 To graduate, a student must pass these written tests and a series of hands-on handling tests in each area of study to receive certification.